 Because there is so much variation in the kinds of acorns and how to process them, it’s best to choose a recipe and follow the processing instructions appropriate for the specific acorn food you want to make.

-Here is a list of a few yummy-sounding acorn recipes I found.
+Here is a list of a few yummy-sounding acorn recipes, including my acorn flour cookies.
 I hope you try them out and consider adding acorns to your fall menu!

 - Acorn flour